Kumar-Vignesh/C-Project/README.md

 # C-Project

-Project Description
+**Project Description**
 BasketBoss++ is a C++-based portfolio analysis tool that assists investors in analyzing a basket of stocks within a given budget.
 The application will offer both quantitative analysis and strategic insights for potential trading decisions.
 By leveraging multiple strategies, the tool will calculate key metrics and generate signals for optimal investment positions.
 The project’s core functionality will be organized into two main components:

-Analysis & Metrics
+_Analysis & Metrics
-Trading Strategies & Signals
+Trading Strategies & Signals_

-1. Analysis & Metrics
+**1. Analysis & Metrics**
-A. Fundamental Analysis: Perform in-depth analysis of the fundamental attributes of each company, including earnings, revenue trends, debt-to-equity ratios, and valuation metrics such as the Price-to-Earnings (P/E) ratio.
+_A.
+Fundamental Analysis:_ Perform in-depth analysis of the fundamental attributes of each company, including earnings, revenue trends, debt-to-equity ratios, and valuation metrics such as the Price-to-Earnings (P/E) ratio.
 This type of analysis is critical for long-term investment planning.

 Functionalities: